-The rural face of Hue at Phuoc Tich Village
+The Rural Face of Hue at Phuoc Tich Village

 - on Oct 14, 2019 By: BN

-On the banks of the O Lau River on the outskirts of Hue, a well-known pottery village keeps track of the past with, among other things, traditional houses that was buried in the tranquil greenery.
+On the banks of the O Lau River on the outskirts of Hue, a well-known pottery village keeps track of the past with, among other things, traditional houses that are buried in the tranquil greenery.
 Phuoc Tich is the 2nd village recognized by the state as a national vestige, after Duong Lam village in Son Tay, Hanoi.

-Known for their generally preserved cultural identity, while Duong Lam represents a typical northern traditional village, Phuoc Tich village unveils the rural landscape of the central regions in full authenticity.
+Known for their generally preserved cultural identity, Duong Lam represents a typical northern traditional village, while Phuoc Tich village unveils the rural landscape of the central regions in full authenticity.

-Founded in 1470 under the reign of King Le Thanh Tong, its original name is Phuc Giang which recalls the wish for prosperity brought by the river.
+Founded in 1470 under the reign of King Le Thanh Tong, its original name is Phuc Giang which means the wish for prosperity brought by the river.
 It was renamed Hoang Giang in the Tay Son period to commemorate the explorers of Hoang's family.
 Its current name, which dates back to the time of King Gia Long, evokes the hope of happiness for future generations.

-A preserved traditional architecture
+Preserved traditional architecture

-The "Nha vuon" or garden house designates a type of traditional living very present in the surroundings of Hue city since centuries.
+The "Nha vuon" or garden house designates a type of traditional living very present in the surroundings of Hue city for centuries.
 To understand the architectural and cultural peculiarities, Phuoc Tich is the greatest example.
 Among a hundred existing buildings, the village preserves 27 old houses and 10 houses of worship of the lineage.